erickmerchant/vanilla-kit/README.md

 }
 ```

 `ctx` is an object with two properties, `item` and `index`, where `item` is an item from the array, and `index` is its position.
-It will get automatically passed to the function returned each iteration. `ctx` is watched
+It will get automatically passed to the function returned each iteration.

 ### `attr`, `prop`, `on`, `classes`, `styles`, `data`, `append`, and `map`